awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-working-with.md

    The notebook is removed from the list, and notebook details can no longer be viewed\.

-1. Follow the instructions for [How do I delete folders from an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-folders.html) in the Amazon Simple Storage Service Console User Guide\.
+1. Follow the instructions for [How do I delete folders from an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-folders.html) in the Amazon Simple Storage Service User Guide\.
 Navigate to the bucket and folder from step 3\.

    —or—